feliciety/feliciety/README.md

 - I'm passionate about **crochet, UI/UX design,** and **front-end development**—a mix of code and creativity!
 - I love turning complex problems into simple, beautiful designs, both in the digital and yarn world 🧶✨.
 - I’m currently diving deep into **React**, learning the art of building dynamic and user-friendly web apps.
+- 📚 A proud **suki of National Bookstore** and an avid reader of **Pinoy local books**—I love supporting Filipino authors and diving into their unique stories.

 ### 🌱 What I'm Learning:
 - 🚀 Currently leveling up my skills with **React** and **JavaScript** magic.